Skip navigation

 For many people, the answer to many of these questions, sadly, is no. Digital is not the solution to every problem, and sometimes it creates completely new issues.

 • In the mid-1990s, the advent of social media heralded the age of digital connection and personal empowerment.
-Today, many are spooked by their loss of privacy.
+Today, many are spooked by their loss of privacy, and AI will only make it worse.

 Most sophisticated organizations understand it is the synthesis between digital and the real-world that creates connection and opportunity.
 And for this reason, any digital initiative needs to be planned not just from an “implementation” perspective, but also a “process integration” perspective as well, with the key audiences at the center of every effort.